ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Entry Point
     An optional field which may contains the name of the associated entry point.
 For details of how VIRTEL uses this field, see “Choosing the Entry Point”.
 It is only useful to specify the entry point at the terminal level in the following cases:

-        - 3270 terminals
+        - For a 3270 terminals,
-        - Asynchronous terminals on X25 non-GATE lines.Since this type of terminal is not associated with a VIRTEL line, it may be useful to specify a default entry point at the terminal level.
-This overrides the default defined by the DEFENTR parameter in the VIRTCT.
+        - For type P or S printer terminals on HTTP lines.
+This type of printer will be automatically connected to the host application defined by the first transaction under the specified entry point.
+        - Asynchronous terminals on X25 non-GATE lines.
+This type of definition is no longer documented.
+For more information, refer to the “Virtel459_Connectivity_Guide” documentation.
         - Terminals on VIRNT or VIRKIX lines in APPC mode.
-If the link between the NT or CICS system and VIRTEL is of type APPC2, the terminal must specify entry point $X25$ (for a connection with VIRNT) or VAPI (for a connection with VIRKIX).
-It is not necessary to create entry point definitions for these special names, as they are entry points implicitly defined by VIRTEL.
-        - Type P or S printer terminals on HTTP lines.This type of printer will be automatically connected to the host application defined by the first transaction under the specified entry point.
+This type of definition is no longer documented.
+For more information, refer to the “Virtel459_Connectivity_Guide” documentation.

     In all other cases, the “Entry Point” field in the terminal definition should be blank, as the preferred method of defining the entry point is by the rules of the line (see “Rules”).
 Rules have the advantage that they can be altered dynamically, while allowing more flexibility in the selection of the entry point according to the characteristics of the incoming call.